 The Colorado School of Public Health is committed to educating strong, diverse and well-prepared future health professionals.
 We work with local colleges and community groups to target middle school, high school and undergraduate students who are interested in health-based careers.

 Although the Colorado School of Public Health does not directly offer undergraduate education, our faculty collaborate with several undergraduate programs across the state.
 These, and other programs, prepare students for entry into graduate-level degree programs and entry-level public health positions.

 In response to the tremendous career and research opportunities in public health, the College of Liberal Arts and Sciences (CLAS) in partnership with the Colorado School of Public Health (ColoradoSPH), created an undergraduate major in Public Health, comprised of both a Bachelor of Arts (BA) and Bachelor of Science (BS) degree.
 All core classes for the public health major will be team taught with one faculty from the downtown campus and the other from the Anschutz Medical Campus.

 Learn more about CU Denver's BA/BS in public health

-Learn about the 4+1 Public Health BA/BS to MPH program option
+Learn about the 5 Year BA/BS and MPH program option

 Environmental health is the study of how people interact with their environment - the air, water, soil, plants, and animals, workplaces and homes - in order to identify and possibly mitigate potential impacts on human health.
 Offered by the CSU College of Veterinary Medicine and Biomedical Sciences, environmental health program offers students small class sizes, averaging 25-30 students, and promotes interactive student-faculty relationships.